JustMog/Mog-VCV/README.md

 CV Attenuversion scales the voltage range of all channels of the main CV out.
 The input will override the knob and uses the 1v/Octave standard.

-Though Network will work just fine when sent triggers, it actually takes and relays any input signal, triggering when the input exceeds a threshold of 0.00001v.
+Though Network will work just fine when sent triggers, it actually takes and relays any input signal, triggering when the input exceeds 0 volts.
 When relaying input signals, the maximum value is relayed.